-You have received an email from a person with whom you have never interacted earlier and thus, before you take the conversation forward, you would like to do a bit of research for that person on the Internet.
+You have received an email from a person with whom you have never interacted earlier and thus, before you take the conversation forward, you would like to do some research on the Internet to know more about that person.
 How do you do this without directly asking the other person?

-Google is the most obvious place for performing reverse email lookups but if the person you’re trying to find doesn’t have a website or if they have never used that email address on public forums, Google will be of little help.
+Google is the most obvious place for performing reverse email lookups (just Google for the email address) but if that person doesn’t have a website or if they have never used their email address on public forums, Google will be of little help.

 No worries.
-If you only know the email address of a person and nothing extra, here are some ways that may help you uncover the identity of that unknown email sender.
+If you only know the email address of a person and nothing more, here are some ways that may help you uncover the identity of that unknown email sender.

 #1.
 Find the sender’s location